+Also, the writer is of the view that the idea of energy transition (especially its acceleration) is self-serving because much of the Western world achieved industrial growth, economic growth, and development using fossil fuels.
 Not just fossil fuels, but 'heavy' fossil fuels, at a time where much of the developing world which holds a large percentage of the hydrocarbon deposits was not ready for industrialization.
 It is clear that fossil fuels fundamentally empowered America and indeed, the Western world to achieve industrial growth during what has been referred to, as the industrial revolution.
 Fossil fuels like coal, powered technologies, amplified the strength, stamina, and precision of workers in the developed world making the labour force of countries like the United States, amongst the most productive in the World.

-In fact, according to Sciencing.com, the main resource used to produce energy during the Industrial Revolution was coal.
-You are probably screaming wow!
-The opportunities for energy utilization in Africa are increasing, driven by industrialization, digitization, and changing expectations of energy consumers mostly comprised of artisans, self-generators, and industrial power utilities all driving towards powering the continent with a population of nearly 1.4 billion people.
+According to Sciencing.com, the main resource used to produce energy during the Industrial Revolution was coal.
+The opportunities for energy utilization in Africa are increasing, driven by industrialization, digitization, and changing expectations of energy consumers mostly comprised of artisans, self-generators, and industrial power utilities all driving towards powering the continent (i.e. Africa) with a population of nearly 1.4 billion people.
 There is also new infrastructure being built for hydrocarbons, especially gas utilization.

-This is the time Africa is moving towards energy-powered industrialization cum economic growth and development, with factories springing up in places like Nigeria, South Africa, Rwanda, Kenya, Ethiopia, and Ghana.
+This is the time, Africa is moving towards energy-powered industrialization cum economic growth and development, with factories springing up in places like Nigeria, South Africa, Rwanda, Kenya, Ethiopia, and Ghana.
 Thus, it will be inequitable to expect the same measures around the reduction of greenhouse gas emissions to be taken in these countries as may be the case in places like the United States, China or indeed Russia or even India.
 No African country ranks amongst the top 10 emitters of greenhouse gases and South Africa is the only African country, amongst the top 20 gas emitting countries in the World.
+According to the United Nations, Africa is the continent worst affected by climate change, despite contributing the least to same.

 Apart from the economic and industrial growth some of these African countries are experiencing, the hydrocarbon-rich ones amongst them, mostly rely on revenue from hydrocarbons to sustain their economies and ensure that the citizenry can live, at least modestly.
-Things aren't particularly great with many of these countries and things will get much worse, where the plans are implemented to detail, as these countries do not have the wherewithal to replace, anytime soon, their fossil fuels-based economy and productive activities with renewables.
+Sadly, Western governments and multilateral lenders pledged to stop all funding for overseas fossil fuel projects at COP 26 in the year 2022.
+Things aren't particularly great with many of these countries and things will get much worse, where the plans (especially the pledge at COP 26) are implemented to detail, as these countries do not have the wherewithal to replace, anytime soon, their fossil fuels-based economy and productive activities with renewables.
 It will mean, in the words of the IEA, a total transformation of the energy systems that underpin the economies of many African countries.